-As people age, their joints may become painful, sometimes severely affecting their quality of life.
+As people age, their joints can become painful, sometimes severely affecting their quality of life.
 Joint replacements (arthroplasties) for the knee, hip, shoulder, and other joints are now common surgeries.
 Their successful outcomes can change lives.

 Joint replacements are major surgeries however, with the risks that come with surgery.
 Infection in the surgical wound or joint itself is one of those risks.

 According to the American Academy of Orthopaedic Surgeons, about one patient out of every 100 who undergo a hip or knee replacement develops an infection.
 Regardless of where the infection is, it could lead to sepsis.